MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_AK_01_deploying_arm_templates.md

 8. Select **Review + Create** to review the settings.
 Then select **Create** to create the workspace.
 A default pricing tier of pay-as-you-go is applied.

+> Results: You have created a Log Analytics workspace, to collect data from Azure reources, and diagnostics or log data from Azure Storage.

 #### Setup Task